 - Freeze-Frame Bonus: The very last shot of the film is an extended shot of an empty room in the inn.
 It is very clearly set up to make the viewer tense up in anticipation of a Jump Scare—which does come just before the credits.
 But one thing that's very easy to miss, even on repeated viewings, is the faint silhouette of Claire's ghost to the right of the window, who turns to look at the camera just before the door slams.

 - Fright Deathtrap: The ghosts aren't able to do much more than move small objects and cause whispering on the physical plane, so Madeline and the dead guest have to rely on scaring Claire into tripping down stairs, and triggering an asthma attack.

 - Hey, It's That Guy!: A pre-Girls Lena Dunham shows up as a rambling barista.

 - The Internet Is for Porn: When going through Luke's internet history to find his paranormal site, Claire finds that he had been using the work computer to surf for porn.

 - Jump Scare: In-universe.
 Luke gets Claire with an online "screamer" video in one scene.

 - Nothing Is Scarier: Several scenes in the film can scare the pants off you with minuscule effects thanks to long, quiet(ish) suspenseful buildup.

-- Oblivious to Love: Luke all but tell Claire he loves her, and Claire says she has a fun idea... which is to go ghost hunting in the basment.
+- Oblivious to Love: Luke all but tells Claire he loves her, and Claire says she has a fun idea... which is to go ghost hunting in the basement.

 - Too Dumb to Live: Sure, Claire, go into the basement after the psychic lady warns you not to go down there.
 And while you're at it, go back down there when you hear strange noises coming from that direction, and run further into the basement rather than up and towards your friends.